A new quasi-lisse affine vertex algebra of type $D_4$: Introduction

 Our main result says: \begin{theorem} The conjecture \ref{slutnja-1} holds for $m=1$. \end{theorem}

 We also note that alternatively one can show that the maximal ideal in $V^{k_m}(D_4)$ is generated by three singular vectors of conformal weight $2 (2m+1)$ following the methods developed by C. Jiang and J. Song \cite{JS}.
-Their methods use the structural results from Feibig's paper \cite{F} which in our cases says that the character formula of $L_{k_m}(D_4)$ depends only on the numerator, which is in all cases equal to $4$.
-Since the maximal ideal of $V^{k_0}(D_4)$ is generated by three singular vectors (cf. \cite{P-2013}) we get that the same holds for entire series.
-Analogue methods can be also used for the determination of maximal ideal for certain non-admissible affine vertex algebras of types $E$ coming from Cvitanovi\'c-Deligne series.
+Their methods use the structural results from {Fiebig's} paper \cite{F} which in our cases says that the character formula of $L_{k_m}(D_4)$ depends only on the numerator, which is in all cases equal to $4$.
+Since the maximal ideal of $V^{k_0}(D_4)$ is generated by three singular vectors (cf. \cite{P-2013}) we get that the same holds for {the entire series}. {Analogous methods} can be also used for the determination of maximal ideal for certain non-admissible affine vertex algebras of types $E$ coming from Cvitanovi\'c-Deligne series.

-We should point out that we haven't used these methods in the case $k=1$, since we explicitly show that the quotient $\widetilde L_{k_1} (D_n)$ of $V^{k_1}(D_4)$ by ideal generated by three singular vectors has only one irreducible module in $KL_{k_1}$ (cf. Corollary \ref{KL_k}) which directly implies that the maximal ideal of $V^{k_1}(D_4)$ (cf. Theorem \ref{quasi-lisse} ) is generated by these singular vectors.
+{We should point out that we do not use these methods in the case $k=1$,} since we explicitly show that the quotient $\widetilde L_{k_1}(D_4)$ of $V^{k_1}(D_4)$ by ideal $J$ generated by three singular vectors has only one irreducible module in $KL_{k_1}$ (cf. Corollary \ref{KL_k}) which directly implies that the maximal ideal of $V^{k_1}(D_4)$ (cf. Theorem \ref{quasi-lisse} ) is generated by these singular vectors.